Federated Nonlinear System Identification: Conclusion

 \section{Conclusion}

-We introduced a federated learning framework for identifying linearly parameterized nonlinear dynamical systems, with a particular focus on piecewise affine (PWA) models.
+We introduced a federated learning framework for identifying linearly-parameterized nonlinear dynamical systems, with a particular focus on piecewise affine (PWA) models.
 Our theoretical analysis shows that the convergence error decreases as $1/\sqrt{M}$, where $M$ is the number of clients, thus having significant improvement in convergence as more clients collaborate.
 We corroborate our theory on the pendulum and quadrotor nonlinear physical systems, experimentally demonstrating the improvement in convergence error at any client decreases favorably as more clients collaborate for federated system identification.

 Our work opens many interesting future directions.
 Theoretical analysis of how different optimization hyperparameters (e.g., number of local epochs in each global iteration) impact convergence is of significant interest.
 Adaptive batch size strategies could also balance the trade-off between gradient noise and convergence speed.
-A key fundamental open problem is where $\phi$ is not known a priori.
+A key fundamental open problem is when $\phi$ is not known a priori.
 One could explore scenarios where $\phi$ itself is learned collaboratively alongside the model, forming an end-to-end variant of our proposed framework.
-Finally, while this work focused on PWA models, a natural extension is to consider linearly parameterized nonlinear systems via Koopman theory \citep{koopmantheory}, which is based on lifting the states into an infinite-dimensional feature space, where the dynamics evolve linearly.
+Finally, while this work focused on PWA models, a natural extension is to consider linearly-parameterized nonlinear systems via Koopman theory \cite{koopmantheory}, which is based on lifting the states into an infinite-dimensional feature space, where the dynamics evolve linearly.
 While exact infinite-dimensional embeddings are impractical, one can explore learning a finite set of invariant eigenfunctions to approximate this transformation.
+A formal proof establishing that Algorithm 1 converges to the quantity characterized in Theorem 1 remains an important direction for future work.
+While empirical results demonstrate consistent convergence behavior, deriving rigorous theoretical guarantees is ongoing.
+In particular, future work will focus on establishing convergence guarantees for both GD and SGD settings, including sufficient conditions and convergence rates.